JarJarBeatyourattitude/laser-hacks-public/README.md

     ```bash
     python app.py
     ```
-5. The application will start, initialize the database (`database.db` will be created if it doesn't exist)[cite: 111], and print messages indicating it's running, typically on `http://127.0.0.1:5001/`[cite: 113].
+5. The application will start, initialize the database (`database.db` will be created if it doesn't exist), and print messages indicating it's running, typically on `http://127.0.0.1:5001/`.

 ## Usage

 1.  **Access the application:** Open your web browser and go to `http://127.0.0.1:5001/`.
-2.  **Sign Up / Login:** Create an account or log in using the navigation links[cite: 182, 183, 192, 193].
+2.  **Sign Up / Login:** Create an account or log in using the navigation links.
-3.  **Browse Events:** View existing event proposals on the main page[cite: 175].
-Filter and sort events as needed[cite: 128].
+3.  **Browse Events:** View existing event proposals on the main page.
+Filter and sort events as needed.
-4.  **View Calendar:** See a calendar view of scheduled events[cite: 176].
+4.  **View Calendar:** See a calendar view of scheduled events.
-5.  **Create Event:** Manually create a new event using the "Create Event" link[cite: 176, 194].
+5.  **Create Event:** Manually create a new event using the "Create Event" link.
-6.  **Commit/Comment:** Commit to attending events you're interested in or add comments[cite: 135, 138].
+6.  **Commit/Comment:** Commit to attending events you're interested in or add comments.
-7.  **Edit Profile:** Update your name, phone (optional), availability preferences, and subjects of interest via the "My Profile" link in the user dropdown[cite: 179, 114].
-These preferences are used by the AI scheduler[cite: 36, 39].
+7.  **Edit Profile:** Update your name, phone (optional), availability preferences, and subjects of interest via the "My Profile" link in the user dropdown.
+These preferences are used by the AI scheduler.
-8.  **Admin Panel (User ID 1):** If you are logged in as the user with ID 1 (the default admin)[cite: 111, 180], you can access the Admin Panel to trigger the AI weekly scheduler[cite: 157, 158].
+8.  **Admin Panel (User ID 1):** If you are logged in as the user with ID 1 (the default admin), you can access the Admin Panel to trigger the AI weekly scheduler.